dentropy/nostr-daemon/README.md

 NOSTR is different from other social media platforms and protocols because of its separation between User Account and Client.
 This allows the user to use the same account across multiple applications.
 This is equivilent using the same account across TikTok, Reddit, Discord, Telegram, X, Mastodon and the like.

 Traditional social media uses Comments, Posts, and Messages while NOSTR uses a composable and extendable social media format called events.
-NOSTR Event's come in all shapes and sizes, from Multimedia Posts like Instagram and Tik Tok, to Microblogging like X and Mastodon, to custom reactions like on Discord and Telegram, Long form content like Blogs and Substack, and even more nuanced stuff like Calendar Events, Wiki Pages, Follow Lists modular and pluggable.
+NOSTR Event's come in all shapes and sizes, from Multimedia Posts like Instagram and Tik Tok, to Microblogging like X and Mastodon, to custom reactions like on Discord and Telegram, Long form content like Blogs and Substack, and even more nuanced stuff like Calendar Events, Wiki Pages, and Follow Lists.
+Nostr is all about being atomic, modular, and pluggable.

 NOSTR uses Public Private Key Cryptography as the root of Accounts/Identities which allows secure encrypted messaging between users just like Signal, and Whatsapp.
 This is like using a SSH key or Crypto Wallet to send Messages(Events).